summerginger/DataSweeper_Project/README.md

 ## 9. Recommendations

+- Use the SMOTE Oversampling Random Forest for the decision making process
 - Use a live database to feed the model
 - Collect more detailed and focused information from applicants
 - Include updated credit bureau information in the datasets
 - Expand the population size of the datasets
 - Market other product types, i.e. prepaid credit cards, to "denied" applicants

 >[Back_to_top](https://github.com/summerginger/DataSweeper_Project#credit-card-approval-prediction)